 What are some active learning strategies and tools?

-- Active learning strategies to practice reading, listening and observation skills such as Think-Pair-Share, Cocktail Party, Travelling File (go to activities) Twitter discussions, Q&A sessions
+- Use active learning strategies to practice reading, listening and observation skills: Think-Pair-Share, Cocktail Party, Travelling File, Twitter discussions, and Q&A sessions.

-- Using a variety of writing activities to summarize information such as Minute Paper, Learning Jigsaw (go to activities) and blogging or podcasting using WordPress, Blogger and Podomatic.
+- Use a variety of writing activities to summarize information: Discussion posts, Minute Paper, Learning Jigsaw (go to activities) and blogging or podcasting using WordPress, Blogger and Podomatic.

-- Create an image with words on PicLits or use Five Frame Story, by providing images to students, or having students provide them to one another, and ask students to create a story using the images.
+- Create an image with words on PicLits or use Five Frame Story: provide images to students, or have students provide them to one another, and ask students to create a story using the images.

 - Record responses to questions and problems for self or peer assessment using Audacity.

-- Use Plinky to have students respond to random questions/scenarios.
+- Use Flipgrid or Plinky to have students respond to random questions/scenarios.

-- Use VoiceThread, Animoto or AdobeVoice to provide written, audio or video response options for students.
+- Use Bongo Video Assignment, VoiceThread, Animoto or AdobeVoice - AdobeSpark to provide written, audio or video response options for students.

 What are some examples of grading criteria used to evaluate communication skills?